ruester/gfz-command-line-tool-repository/README.md

 All of the code here runs on top of the WPS Server provided by [52° North](https://github.com/52North/WPS).

-For all other details please refer to the [installation guide](doc/Installationguide.md).
+For other details please refer to the [installation guide](doc/Installationguide.md).

 ## Currently implemented processes